antronerds/r2-tutorials/docs/Differential_Expression.md

 [**Figure  7a: The same data now represented without transformation in bar/box plots**](_static/images/FindDiff/DifferentialExpression_Barplotv1.png)

-Figure 5 shows that you can add the sample dots after selecting "Add scatter = TRUE" when e.g box plot is selected this allows you add a second level of coloring by using the group parameters or coloring by gene.
+Figure 5 shows that you can add the sample dots after selecting "Add scatter = TRUE" when e.g. box plot is selected this allows you add a second level of coloring by using the group parameters or coloring by gene.

 ![](_static/images/FindDiff/DifferentialExpress_twolevelcolor.png "Figure 7b: Coloring the dots by track or gene expression")